Javascript is not enabled.

 Older adults make tough trade-offs

 In early November, a federal judge ruled that the Trump administration had to continue SNAP benefits, and the U.S. Department of Agriculture, which oversees SNAP, said it would pay at least partial benefits.
-But, the administration appealed the court’s decision, and the Supreme Court weighed in, temporarily blocking the order to pay full SNAP benefits.
+But the administration appealed the court’s decision, and the Supreme Court weighed in, temporarily blocking the order to pay full SNAP benefits.

 Robert Font, 62, is raising six grandchildren in San Antonio, Texas.
-He said he’s been cutting back on pantry staples to stretch his SNAP benefits, concerned he might not receive them this month if delays continue.
+He said he’s been cutting back on pantry staples to stretch his SNAP benefits, concerned he might not receive them this month if delays continued.

 “I had to start buying more canned goods, more beans, more rice — things that kids get tired of eating all the time,” he says.
 “I had to change up my routine, and now I’m just waiting to see what happens.”